 Cerema operates and maintains Avatar, a public and open platform aiming at collecting, processing and publishing traffic data collected by the local road management authorities.

-MobSci-Dat Factory, the national mobility data platform for the research community
+MobSci-Dat Factory, the mobility data platform for the scientific community of the Mobidec priority research programme

-MobSci-Dat Factory, the national mobility data platform for the research community
+MobSci-Dat Factory, the mobility data platform for the scientific community of the Mobidec priority research programme

 Cerema participates to this research project along with Ifpen, Université Gustave Eiffel, Inria and IGN ; the project will help addressing the mobility data user needs and share knowledge and open tools.